itspriddle/josh.fail/_posts/2022-06-16-somehow-i-manage-everyone-wants-to-sell-you-something.md

    case the first one got lost.
 6. Don let me know about a great Ruby developer.
 For my PHP team.
 Points for potentially skimming my LinkedIn to see I have Ruby experience myself.
-7. Emily and Georgia reserved another demo slots for me for their traffic insights software.
-This is the 4th time, they've been at it since April.
+7. Emily and Georgia reserved another demo slot for me for their traffic insights software.
+This is the 4th time.
+They've been at it since April.
 8. Kevin wanted me to consider a partner to "help us through fractional digital and technology resources instead of full-time roles".
 9. Andrada reached out for the 5th time to sell me IP addresses.
-She's ben at it since May.
+She's been at it since May.
 10. Francis wanted to tell me all about Minimum Viable Products and assured me his team is great at them.